Aumik internal handbook

 aumik-foodVegan/veg tiffin-ordering (aumikfood.com): order flow, milk orders, admin.Vite·React·Shadcn → Takeoutscaffold

-aumik-doohDigital out-of-home: screens + install, CMS (dooh-portal in aumik-ui), TV player (aumik-player in aumik-native). · prototype ↗ReNative + webscaffold
+aumik-doohDigital out-of-home: screens + install, CMS (dooh in aumik-ui), TV player (aumik-player in aumik-native). · prototype ↗ReNative + webscaffold

 aumik-healthClinical-research benchmarking SaaS; benchmark any health activity, public self-enroll.Takeoutscaffold